 However, 20 people on the ship have been confirmed with the coronavirus.

 For instance, there are still more than 100 samples awaiting test results.
 A total of 2,666 guests and 1,045 crew members were on board.
 Princess Cruises said in a statement earlier this week.

-In addition on Wednesday, the Japanese defense ministry docked a quarantine ferry at the Maritime Self-Defense Force base in Yokosuka, central Japan, The 17,000-ton ferry has 94 rooms and will be ready to accommodate Japanese returnees from China, if needed.
+On Wednesday, the Japanese defense ministry docked a quarantine ferry at the Maritime Self-Defense Force base in Yokosuka, central Japan; the 17,000-ton ferry has 94 rooms will be ready to accommodate Japanese returnees from China if needed.